app-sre/github-mirror/README.md

-GitHub API mirror that caches the responses and implements [conditional requests](https://developer.github.com/v3/#conditional-requests), serving the client with the cached responses when the GitHub API replies with a 304 HTTP code, reducing the number of API calls, making a more efficient use of the GitHub API rate limit.
+GitHub API mirror that caches the responses and implements [conditional requests](https://developer.github.com/v3/#conditional-requests), serving the client with the cached responses when the GitHub API replies with a 304 HTTP code, reducing the number of API calls that count for the quota, making a more efficient use of the GitHub API rate limit.

 The mirror acts only on GET requests, by-passing the other requests methods.